digitallinguistics/digitallinguistics.io/README.md

 # Digital Linguistics (DLx)
 Digital Linguistics (DLx) is the science of the digital storage, representation, manipulation, and dissemination of linguistic data.

+## Project Workflow
+The website does not use release management, just milestones.
+Each milestone is named for the main functionality it changes or adds.

 ## Website Architecture
 (dlx = digitallinguistics)